We understand how frustrating strike action will be for our students and staff.

 Should I submit assignments?

-Will any sessions be cancelled?
+Would any sessions be cancelled?

 Important to know:

-Will I still be able to access campus during industrial action?
+Would I still be able to access campus during industrial action?

-Will I still be able to get access to student services?
+Would I still be able to get access to student services?

 King’s Edge is a programme of extracurricular initiatives and events available to all students, including internships and volunteering opportunities, language courses, community organising and much more.
-It will continue to be available throughout industrial action.
+It would continue to be available throughout industrial action.

 You can find out more about our careers offering at King’s and further opportunities available to you on Student news.

-Where can I go for support?
+Where would I be able to go for support?

-- Immigration, money and housing advice services
+- Immigration, money and housing advice services.

 - Faculty Wellbeing Advisors – you can book an appointment with our team of advisors to discuss and support your personal wellbeing.